5th Infantry Division (United States)

 The 5th Infantry Division (Mechanized)—nicknamed the "Red Diamond", or the "Red Devils" —was an infantry division of the United States Army that served in World War I, World War II and the Vietnam War, and with NATO and the U.S. Army III Corps.
-It was inactivated on 24 November 1992 and reflagged as the 2nd Armored Division.
+It was deactivated on 24 November 1992 and reflagged as the 2nd Armored Division.

 World War I

 Organization

+On 17 November 1917, the War Department directed the organization of the 5th Division with headquarters at Camp Logan, Texas, around a cadre of Regular Army troops that had been stationed at Camp Logan, Camp Forrest, Georgia, Camp Greene, North Carolina, Camp Johnston, Florida, Camp Stanley, Texas, and Fort Leavenworth, Kansas.
+Major General Charles H. Muir assumed command on 11 December 1917.
+The organization was a "square" division (i.e., there were four infantry regiments) with an authorized strength of 28,105 personnel.

 Units associated with the division included:

-The Fifth Division (Regular) was organized in December 1917, with headquarters at Camp Logan, Houston, Texas, as a part of the program for the expansion of the armed forces for service in World War 1.
-No specific date was designated for the division's activation but the initial personnel assigned to the division had a reporting date of December 1.